 Voidokilia is a landmark of the Peloponnese and with good reason.
-Not only does the horseshoe-shaped beach boast fine white sand but its crushed seashells turn the water an otherworldly turquoise.
+Not only does the horseshoe-shaped beach boast white sand but its crushed seashells turn the water an otherworldly turquoise.
 For the full Instagrammable majesty, climb to Paleokastro Castle.
 Each year, the beach is part of the Navarino Challenge, a run aimed at raising awareness for the Mediterranean diet.

 A castle with a view

 Located on a hill west of Pylos, Neokastro is one of the best-preserved castles in Greece, housing a small museum and a mosque converted into a church.
 Invisible from the sea, it played a key role as a lookout during the Battle of Navarino.
-It’s also a wonderful vantage point to take in the views of the Gulf of Messinia and beyond.
+It’s also a great vantage point to take in the views of the Gulf of Messinia and beyond.